GusMuche/homebridge-zipabox-platform/README.md

   - [x] Nightmode > implemented, still need test > 0.8.8
   - [x] Get status activate after activation request > 0.8.16
   - [x] Test with a lot of accessories > 0.8.19 (but not with full debug)
-  - [ ] Reconnect after connection loss for security > implemented, still need test
+  - [x] Change some non Debug Information (status change, warning, error, ...) > 0.8.33
-  - [ ] Change some non Debug Information (status change, warning, error, ...)
+  - [x] Give the possibility to debug only one accessory and not all (have two level ?) > 0.8.33
-  - [ ] Give the possibility to debug only one accessory and not all (have two level ?)
+  - [ ] Reconnect after connection loss for security (and normal) > implemented, still need test
-  - [ ] Make a refresh rate for each accessory (based on the type ?)
+  - [ ] Make a refresh rate for each accessory (based on the type ?) and not on the platform level
 9. Validate the remote API access > Already done but need to be test